cohenj20/sql-unit-test/README.md

   --help             Show this message and exit.
   ```

-Passing in any of these options will also override config values that are set in the `.env`, if one is present in the repo.
+Passing in any of these options will also override config values that are set in the `sql-unit-test.yaml`.

 ## Contributing

 ### Environment setup
 1. Clone the repository in your development environment.
-2. Install [poetry](https://python-poetry.org/docs/#installation) if is not already installed in your environment.
+2. Install [poetry](https://python-poetry.org/docs/#installation) if it is not already installed in your environment.
 3. Run the `poetry install` command to install the project dependencies.
-4. Create a `.env` file at the root of the repo, and put the following values in.
-    ```.env
-    APP_ENV = 'dev' # Automatically sets dev uri that points at sqlite db in sample/ and target_dir to be the sample/playlists/ folder, containing a sample unit test.

-    LOG_LEVEL = <CRITICAL/ERROR/WARN/INFO/DEBUG> # Used to override default of WARN, if desired
-    ```
+4. At the root of the repo run `poetry run python path/to/main.py init`.
+This will create a file called `sql-unit-test.yaml` at the root, among other things.
+Change the `app_env` value to be 'dev'.
+5. To adjust the log level, modify the `log_level` value in `sql-unit-test.yaml`.
+(Options are `CRITICAL`/`WARN`/`ERROR`/`INFO`/`DEBUG`; default is `WARN`)
-5. Develop!
+5. Get developing!
-6. To run the package use poetry: `poetry run python sql_unit_test/main.py`
+6. To test run the package use poetry: `poetry run python path/to/main.py run` in /sample/playlists or in a unit test directory you create.

 ### Tests